Not living before not living? If a quote like this makes you roll your eyes, you would definitely do likewise when watching Book Club (Film).

 Book Club (Film) Synopsis

 Vivian, Sharon, Carol, and Diane are four close friends who have been meeting monthly for a book club for 30 years.
 To inject some spice into their routine lives, the vivacious Vivian suggests Fifty Shades of Grey when it is her turn for title recommendations.
 Initially derisive, her friends are soon fascinated, even scintillated, by the SM antics of Christian Grey.
-After which they also rediscover love, and the meaning of not living before actually not living.
+Unexpectedly, this soon leads to each of them rediscovering love.
+All four gals will also learn the meaning of not living before actually not living.

 Here’s something creepy for you.
 Yours sincerely adores comedies with older women.
 Particularly those involving love and sexuality.